Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Exposed and HIV-Infected Children

-Other than ART, there is no consistently effective therapy to treat cryptosporidiosis in patients with HIV infection.54,55 Multiple agents have been investigated in small randomized controlled clinical trials of HIV-infected adults, including nitazoxanide, paromomycin, spiramycin, bovine hyperimmune colostrum, and bovine dialyzable leukocyte extract.
-Azithromycin and roxithromycin have also been investigated in small open-label studies.47 No pharmacologic or immunologic therapy directed specifically against C. parvum has yet been shown consistently effective and durable when used alone without concomitant ART.54,55 The duration of treatment in patients with HIV is also uncertain.
+Other than ART, there is no consistently effective therapy to treat cryptosporidiosis in patients with HIV infection.54,55 Multiple agents have been investigated in small randomized controlled clinical trials in adults with HIV, including nitazoxanide, paromomycin, spiramycin, bovine hyperimmune colostrum, and bovine dialyzable leukocyte extract.56 Azithromycin and roxithromycin have also been investigated in small open-label studies.57 No pharmacologic or immunologic therapy directed specifically against Cryptosporidium has yet been shown consistently effective and durable when used alone without concomitant ART.54,55 The duration of treatment in patients with HIV is also uncertain.

 Paromomycin, a non-absorbable aminoglycoside indicated for the treatment of intestinal amoebiasis, is not approved for treatment of cryptosporidiosis.
-Two small, randomized trials evaluating the efficacy of paromomycin for treatment of HIV-infected patients found clinical improvement or reduced oocyst excretion in those treated with paromomycin.52,53 A review of reports of paromomycin treatment in HIV-infected patients found repeated failure to cure.54 Therefore, data do not support a recommendation for use of paromomycin for cryptosporidiosis (BII*).
-Clinical or parasitological cure has been documented with use of paromomycin and azithromycin in combination in case series of HIV-infected patients with cryptosporidial diarrhea and case reports of HIV-infected patients with pulmonary cryptosporidiosis.55-57
+Two small, randomized trials evaluating the efficacy of paromomycin for treatment of patients with HIV infection found clinical improvement or reduced oocyst excretion in those treated with paromomycin.64,65 However, other reports of paromomycin treatment in patients with HIV infection found repeated failure to cure.66 Therefore, data do not support a recommendation for use of paromomycin for cryptosporidiosis.
+Clinical or parasitological cure has been documented with use of paromomycin and azithromycin in combination in case series of patients with HIV with cryptosporidial diarrhea and case reports of patients with HIV with pulmonary cryptosporidiosis.67-69

 Monitoring and Adverse Events, Including IRIS

 Patients should be closely monitored for signs and symptoms of volume depletion, electrolyte imbalance, malnutrition, and weight loss.
-In severely ill patients, total parenteral nutrition may be indicated (CIII).
-One case report describes immune reconstitution inflammatory syndrome, specifically terminal ileitis, in association with treatment of cryptosporidiosis.58
+In severely ill patients, total parenteral nutrition might be indicated.
+One case report describes immune reconstitution inflammatory syndrome, specifically terminal ileitis, in association with treatment of cryptosporidiosis.70

-In general, nitazoxanide is well tolerated and side effects are mild, transient, and limited to the GI tract. p>
+In general, nitazoxanide is well tolerated and side effects are mild, transient, and generally limited to the GI tract.

 Managing Treatment Failure